Carequality/CEQSubscription/input/pagecontent/Actors_and_Transactions.md

 The Notification Generator creates the Event and either requests the GeneratorSMS to notify the receiver or sends the notification to the receiver directly, depending on business requirements.

-A notification consists of a POST to the endpoint listed in the Subscription consisting of a Bundle.
-This "knock on the door" can activate the RetrieveResource transaction depending on the policy and procedures of the receiving organization.
+A notification consists of a [history bundle](http://hl7.org/fhir/http.html#history) sent to the endpoint listed in the Subscription.
+This notification can activate the RetrieveResource transaction depending on the policy and procedures of the receiving organization.

-Notifications from event triggers are simplified to just minimal bundle.
-This bundle contains two entries, the Subscription status (including topic code) and, a URL of the resource to be fetched that contains the information about the clinical event.
-The Subscription status also includes a count of notifications to date, that allows for missed notification tracking.
+The Notication bundle contains a minimum of four entries, the Subscription status (including topic code), the Patient, the Practitioner, the sending Organization, optionally, a Condition (if required by local law or regulation) and, one or more resources that contain the information about the clinical event.
+The Subscription status resource also includes a count of notifications to date, allowing for missed notification tracking.

 This Bundle is sent to the endpoint specified in the Subscription resource that was POSTed to the Notification Generator e.g.,